-Daniel Arnitz received the Master degree Dipl.-Ing.(FH) in electrical engineering from the University of Applied Sciences FH Joanneum Kapfenberg, Austria, in 2005, and a Ph.D.
+Daniel Arnitz is a PostDoc at the University of Washington (WA, USA), working on RF system design for short-range imaging systems, backscatter channel modeling and prediction, MIMO wireless power transfer, and RFID localization.
+He received his Master degree Dipl.-Ing.(FH) in electrical engineering from the University of Applied Sciences FH Joanneum Kapfenberg, Austria, in 2005, and a Ph.D.
 (Dr. techn.) degree from Graz University of Technology, Austria, in 2011 (both degrees with honors).
-His Ph.D. thesis covers the field of

 radio frequency (RF) positioning and radar systems, channel and system modeling, ultra-wideband (UWB) technologies, multi-input-multi-output (MIMO) systems, synthetic aperture radar (SAR), nonlinear systems